reasv/wfc-tiled-rust/readme.md

 The crate includes commented example programs under the `examples/` folder.

-The `simple` example takes a CSV tilemap as its only argument and saves the output of wfc as a CSV as well as a .tmx file.
+The `simple` example takes a CSV tile map as its only argument and saves the output of wfc as a CSV as well as a .tmx file.

 You can run it with:
 ```
-cargo run --example=simple example\input.csv example\tilemap.png
+cargo run --example=simple examples\input.csv examples\tiles.png
 ```
 (Replace the slashes for non-Windows environments)